-An ever-increasing percentage of the world population is living in coastal areas.
-A downside of this evolution is that also more and more criminals are turning their attention to our seas and oceans to carry out illegal activities.
-Examples are drug smuggling, human trafficking, illegal fishery, border infringements, etc. The problem for law enforcement agencies is that patrolling and surveilling all these vast ocean surfaces with traditional means (large manned vessels) is impossible from an economic and operational point of view.
+An ever-increasing percentage of the global population lives in coastal areas.
+A downside of this evolution is that an increasing number of criminals are turning their attention to our seas and oceans to carry out illegal activities.
+Examples include drug smuggling, human trafficking, illegal fishery and border infringements.
+The problem for law enforcement agencies is that patrolling and surveilling the vast oceans using traditional means (large, manned vessels) is impossible from an economic and operational point of view.

-Unmanned Maritime Systems (UMS) can potentially provide maritime law enforcement agencies with a valuable tool for increasing their capabilities related to maritime surveillance.
-Obviously, UMS are not the sole answer, and just one part of a much wider maritime situational awareness toolkit [1], encompassing also satellite monitoring [2], manned and unmanned aerial assets [3] with advanced analytics solutions, allowing to turn the data gathered by all these agents into information and knowledge.
+Unmanned maritime systems (UMS) can potentially provide maritime law enforcement agencies with a valuable tool for increasing their capabilities in relation to maritime surveillance.
+Of course, UMS are not the only answer; they are just one part of a much wider maritime situational awareness toolkit [1], which also encompasses satellite monitoring [2], manned and unmanned aerial assets [3] with advanced analytics solutions, allowing the data gathered by all these agents to be turned into information and knowledge.

-One of the main capabilities the UMS need to possess is the capability to operate together as a well-coordinated group or team, working together towards a higher-level goal such as maritime surveillance.
+One of the main capabilities the UMS require is to be able to operate as a well-coordinated group, working together towards a higher-level goal such as maritime surveillance.
 However, the practical deployment of these novel smaller-scale UMS requires the careful consideration of several aspects related to the operational requirements of the end users [4], the interoperability between the different systems [5] and towards the design of the surveillance architecture.
-As an example, the classical approaches towards distributed patrol and surveillance [6], [7], [8] by manned systems generally do not take into consideration the effects of small waves (which are irrelevant for larger ships, but very important for small UMS).
+As an example, the traditional approaches towards distributed patrol and surveillance [6]-[8] by manned systems generally do not take into consideration the effects of small waves (which are irrelevant for larger ships but very important for small UMS).

-In this paper, we will therefore propose a novel methodology for the real-time control of a fleet of two to ten UMS.
-The presented methodology is casted as a distributed coverage optimization problem, with as specificity that the danger-level for the UMS of turning over is effectively estimated in function of the potential trajectories and taken into consideration for the choice of the optimal movement strategy.
-As a result, optimal safe trajectories for all the agents of the fleet can be planned.
+In this paper, a novel methodology for the real-time control of a fleet of between two and ten UMS will therefore be proposed.
+The presented methodology is cast as a distributed coverage optimisation problem that specifies that the danger level for the UMS of overturning is effectively estimated as a function of the potential trajectories and considered in the selection of the optimal movement strategy.
+As a result, the optimal safe trajectories for all the agents in the fleet can be planned.